This is from my book ‘Yes Daddy’, due to be released 2022

 A Dolce and Gabbana bag was just as much a bag as a Target bag was a bag, just made with better materials and a brand name.
 It did the same shit, it still looked nice.
 Why the fuck would I spend so much money on a bag?
 So other people thought I was successful?
 How pathetic.
 Don’t get me wrong, I like nice things and they certainly have their place, but as a source of happiness or status?
 It just didn’t do it for me anymore.

-When I left I had nothing to my name and had to move my 3 kids into a caravan park as my ex wouldn’t leave the house.
-He cut off all my credit cards (lesson 34567 – always have your own money stash).
+When I left I had nothing to my name and had to move my 3 kids into a caravan park.
+My credit cards were cut off (lesson 34567 – always have your own money stash).

 I got a retail job and worked my ass off, through stalking and intimidation, court cases and constant trips to the police station to report stuff.
 Eventually I worked my way up to where I am now – owning my house, a well paid job and an amazing husband.
 How did I do it?
 I had no choice, I didn’t want him to win by destroying me, and by god I wanted my nails done.